zk1931/pulsefs/SPEC.md

 they become empty.

 There are two kinds of files, regular and ephemeral.
-Regular files remains in pulsed until they explicitly get deleted by the user.
+Regular files remains in pulsefs until they explicitly get deleted by the user.
 Each ephemeral file is associated with a session, and it gets deleted automatically when the session expires.